 It doesn’t get any simpler than getting a flat percentage back on every dollar you spend.
 These cards are ideal for the person who wants to have one card to use on everything.
 It’s simplicity at it’s finest.

 The Chase Freedom Unlimited card offers up to $300 bonus from an extra 1.5% back on your first $20,000 in purchases in the first 12 months.
-The card also offers 3% back on restaurant and drugstore purchases, and a flat 1.5% cash back on all purchases.
+The card also offers 3% back on restaurant and drugstore purchases, and a flat 1.5% cash back on all other purchases.